 ON-FIELD NON-VERBAL COMMUNICATIONS IN SOCCER

-There are many forms of non-verbal communications between teammates during a match in soccer, most of which consist of hand signals.
+There are many forms of on-field, non-verbal, communications between teammates during a match in soccer, most of which consist of hand signals.

 The following HAND SIGNALS have been used effectively in games (no order implied):